bjorgg/Frontend-skraning/README.md

 ---

 I decided to do a front-end where members can register to classes in a sports club I'm a member in.
 In real life it wouldn't be set up like this, it's just as simple as possible for this project.
 You can see one class and a input to fill in your name and submit.
 You can also see the list for all names submitted and and a button to delete each person from the list for demonstration purpose.
-So the data is just names and you can get the data from the database, post to it and delete freom it.
+So the data is just names and you can get the data from the database, post to it and delete from it.

 ---